hukaixuan2017/doc-user/content/tickets/queue-view.rst

 1. Click on a column header to sort tickets by the selected attribute.
 2. Click on the column header again to change the sort order.

-It is possible to filter tickets by a specific attribute, but not all attribute can be used as filter.
-The filterable attributes are marked with a filter icon in the header column.
+It is possible to filter tickets by a specific attribute, but not all attributes can be used as filter.
+The filterable attributes are marked with a filter icon in the column header.

 To filter tickets:

-1. Click on the filter icon in the header column.
+1. Click on the filter icon in the column header.
 2. Select a value for the filter.

 .. note::

    Multiple filters can be set.
-Active filters are marked with a bold filter icon in the header column and a trash icon is displayed in the widget header.
+Active filters are marked with a bold filter icon in the column header and a trash icon is displayed in the widget header.
 Click on this trash icon to remove all active filters.

 This view has an own menu to manage tickets.
 Select a checkbox in the row of a ticket to see this menu.